nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Complete with **real-time statistics and analytics**, Coydir makes department management much simpler.
 With these information, department heads can easily observe the structure of a particular department, track the number of currently available employees for better tasks delegation, or even perform a department restructure to improve the overall efficiency of the company.

-Currently, our application only provides a list of default departments for the user to choose from.
+Currently, our application only provides a list of default departments for you to choose from.
 Future update will include customizable department name.
 Our current list of valid departments are:

 - Administration
 - Board of Directors